getsolus/help-center-docs/docs/user/software/desktops/index.md

 sudo eopkg install -c desktop.mate
 ```

-## XFCE
+## Xfce

-Solus offers the XFCE desktop environment for users preferring a more lightweight experience.
+Solus offers the Xfce desktop environment for users preferring a more lightweight experience.
 It is recommended for existing MATE users.
-You can install XFCE with the following command:
+You can install Xfce with the following command:

 ```bash
 # Do NOT attempt to do this if you are running the KDE Plasma Desktop version of Solus!